charliecalvert/CloudNotes/Assignments/React/JestExpressAddressSimple.md

 ## Get Started

-Switch to your Week01 branch.
+Switch to your **master** branch, or whatever branch I've asked you to create in class.

 - Navigate to the root of your repository
 - Issue this command: